About the AACSF research grant

 It is required that most of the funds awarded under this program be used for direct research support.
-No more than 10 percent of the total award may be included as indirect costs; this is inclusive of indirect costs for the implementing institution as well as any to subcontracts.
+No more than 10% of the total direct costs may be included as indirect costs; this is inclusive of indirect costs for the implementing institution as well as any to subcontracts.

-Allowable costs under this award include:
+Allowable costs include:

 - Purchase and care of laboratory animals

-- Small pieces of laboratory equipment and laboratory supplies (purchases over $10,000 require prior approval, even if included in the project proposal budget)
+- Purchases over $10,000 require prior approval, even if included in the project proposal budget

 - Computer software if used strictly for data collection (requires prior approval)

 - Salary for the principal investigator, scientific (including postdoctoral fellows) and technical staff (including laboratory technicians and administrative support directly related to the funded grant); there is no salary cap